This post may contain affiliate links. Read our disclosure policy here.

 Instructions

 - Bake in the preheated oven 15 to 18 minutes, until the tops are puffy and the egg mixture has cooked through.
-Remove from oven and allow the quiches to cool in the pan before removing them with a small knife or spatula.
+Remove from oven and allow the quiches to cool for about 5 minutes before removing them from the pan with a small knife or spatula.

 My issue is that I know I would not like a soggy cold grilled cheese sandwhich at lunch time i would not expect my kid to.
 Do you have tips for keeping it warm until lunch time?